oapicf/endoflife.date-api-clients/clients/ruby/generated/docs/DefaultApi.md

 require 'endoflife_date'

 api_instance = EndOfLifeDateApiClient::DefaultApi.new
-product = 'product_example' # String | Product URL as per the canonical URL on the endofife.date website cycle = 'cycle_example' # String | Release Cycle for which the details must be fetched.
+product = 'product_example' # String | Product URL as per the canonical URL on the endofife.date website. cycle = 'cycle_example' # String | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0.

 begin